Skip to content

 What to check before approving

-Before approving the report, there are a small number of points that are worth checking carefully.
-This is the only point at which errors can be raised through the standard OIC process.
+Before approving the report, a small number of points are typically checked.
+This is the only point at which concerns can be raised through the standard OIC process.
 Once the report is approved, that window closes permanently.

 The review window

 The OIC portal notifies the claimant when the medical report is ready to review.
 On average, this happens around 29 days after the examination.
 There is no requirement to approve it immediately.
-Reading it in full before making any decision is the most important step — if anything is factually wrong, that is the moment to raise it, not after approval.
+The process provides a review window before approval.
+Factual concerns are raised at this stage.

 The prognosis period

-This is the most important figure in the report.
-Compare what the examiner has written about prognosis duration against your own experience.
-If symptoms lasted longer than the period stated — or if they were still ongoing at the examination and the future prognosis appears too short — that is a factual matter worth raising.
+The prognosis period is the direct input into the tariff calculation.
+Compare what the examiner has written about prognosis duration against the actual experience of symptoms.
+If symptoms lasted longer than the period stated — or if they were still ongoing at the examination and the future prognosis appears too short — that is a factual matter that can be raised before approval.

 The test is not whether you disagree with the examiner's opinion.
 It is whether the report contains a factual inaccuracy — something that does not correctly reflect what was said at the examination, or that contradicts documented medical history.

 Check the tariff table below.
-Understanding which band the stated prognosis places the claim in — and which band a corrected period would produce — shows the financial significance of the figure.
+Understanding which band the stated prognosis places the claim in — and which band a corrected period would produce — shows exactly what is at stake in the figure.

 The injury description

 Read how each injury is described.
 Does it match the experience?
 Are all affected areas recorded?
 If a specific injury was mentioned during the examination and does not appear in the report, that is a factual omission.
-If the injury classification does not seem to reflect what was actually described, that is worth querying.
+If the injury classification does not seem to reflect what was actually described, that can be queried before approval.

 In particular, check whether injuries beyond the primary whiplash — a separate shoulder problem, a knee injury, a psychological reaction — are recorded as separate entries.
 If they are not, the valuation basis may be affected.